Rbfinch/grepq/README.md

 - `grepq` has been tested on Linux (x86-64) and macOS (ARM64).
 It might work on other platforms, but it has not been tested.
 - Ensure that Rust is installed on your system (<https://www.rust-lang.org/tools/install>)
+- Ensure that SQLite and zstd are installed on your system.
+If you are using a package manager, you can install them with the following commands:
+  - For Ubuntu/Debian: `sudo apt-get install sqlite3 zstd`
+  - For macOS: `brew install sqlite zstd`
+- If you are installing from `bioconda`, you will need to have conda or miniconda installed on your system.
+You can install conda or miniconda from <https://docs.conda.io/en/latest/miniconda.html> or <https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html>.
+- If you are installing from Docker, you will need to have Docker installed on your system.
+You can install Docker from <https://docs.docker.com/get-docker/>.
 - If the build fails, make sure you have the latest version of the Rust compiler by running `rustup update`
 - To run the `test.sh` and `cookbook.sh` scripts in the `examples` directory, you will need `yq` (v4.44.6 or later), `gunzip` and version 4 or later of `bash`.

 ## Installation

+System requirements: `grepq` requires Rust (v1.56.0 or later) and the Rust toolchain to be installed on your system.
+You will also need system libraries for SQLite and zstd.
+The cargo install command will check if these libraries are installed, and if not, it will prompt you to install them.

 - From _crates.io_ (easiest method, but will not install the `examples` directory)
   - `cargo install grepq`